Nuclear weapon: Non-weapons uses

-Peaceful nuclear explosions are nuclear explosions conducted for non-military purposes, such as activities related to economic development including the creation of canals.
+Peaceful nuclear explosions (PNEs) are nuclear explosions conducted for non-military purposes, such as activities related to economic development including the creation of canals.
 During the 1960s and 1970s, both the United States and the Soviet Union conducted a number of PNEs.
+The United States created plans for several uses of PNEs, including Operation Plowshare.
 Six of the explosions by the Soviet Union are considered to have been of an applied nature, not just tests.

 The United States and the Soviet Union later halted their programs.
 Definitions and limits are covered in the Peaceful Nuclear Explosions Treaty of 1976.
 The stalled Comprehensive Nuclear-Test-Ban Treaty of 1996 would prohibit all nuclear explosions, regardless of whether they are for peaceful purposes or not.